Apostolic Nunciature to Czechoslovakia: History

 The relationship between the Holy See and the government of Czechoslovakia was strained more often than not.

+The new Czechoslovak government demanded that the majority of incumbent bishops be replaced and systematically implemented a persecutory anti-church policy.
+Due to this imposition, Pavel Huyn, Primate and Archbishop of Prague, Cardinal Lev Skrbenský z Hříště, Archbishop of Olomouc, and at least other six bishops had been replaced or forced out to resign.
+After 1921 only two pre-war bishops were allowed to remain.Bratislava remained from 1922 to 1977 in a "legal limbo" (a territory under its own apostolic administrator seated in Trnava but formally belonging to the Hungarian Archdiocese of Esztergom) because the government hindered the erection of any new religious structure.

-In the 1920s, Apostolic Nuncio Francesco Marmaggi left Prague to protest public celebrations of the Czech national hero Jan Hus, a heretic in the eyes of the Church.
+In the 1920s, Apostolic Nuncio Francesco Marmaggi left Prague to protest public celebrations of the Czech national hero Jan Hus, a heretic in the eyes of the Church, but the underlying problem was that hundreds of Catholic places of worship had been seized by the government and assigned to the new Czechoslovak Hussite Church with an openly anti-Catholic purpose.
 Years of negotiations established a new working relationship, but the Vatican failed to persuade the Czechs to allow Marmaggi to return as nuncio, not even a face-saving few weeks.
-World War II ended normal relations, and the Holy See sought a diplomatic middle ground by granting recognition to the Slovak Republic, a Nazi client state, but sent a chargé d'affaires rather than a nuncio.
+The Slovak independence and the creation in March 1939 of the Protectorate of Bohemia and Moravia, a few months before the outbreak of World War II, ended normal relations, and the Holy See sought a diplomatic middle ground by granting recognition to the Slovak Republic, a Nazi client state, but sent a chargé d'affaires, Giuseppe Burzio, rather than a nuncio.

-Relations were restored only briefly after the war before the new Communist government expelled the nuncio and terminated diplomatic relations.
-Finally, with the fall of the Soviet Union, the parties renewed their old ties, but in less than three years Czechoslovakia divided into the Czech Republic and Slovakia, and the Apostolic Nuncio to Czechoslovakia became nuncio to both of those new nations.
+Relations were restored only briefly after the war before the new Czechoslovak Communist government expelled the nuncio and terminated diplomatic relations.
+Finally, with the fall of the Soviet Union, the parties renewed their old ties, but in less than three years Czechoslovakia divided into the Czech Republic and Slovakia, and the Apostolic Nuncio to Czechoslovakia became nuncio to both of those new nations for a short period before the creation of an apostolic nunciature in Bratislava in 1994.